stsievert/salmon/docs/source/init.rst

   - Images: ``png``, ``gif``, ``jpg``, ``jpeg``

+A YAML file must be uploaded describing the experiment in addition to including the targets in the ZIP file.
 Let's walk through two examples, both with uploading a bunch of images with skiers.
-Both cases will use this ``init.yaml`` file:
+Both cases will use this ``init.yaml``
+file:

 .. code-block:: yaml